ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 </div>
 <p></p>

-- You don't need to do this as the backup tool will create the directory for you but it is a nice excercise to understand the volume mount process
+- You don't need to do this as the backup tool will create the directory for you but it is a nice excercise to understand the volume mount process and to see how it works
 - Open your terminal and lets exec onto the Jenkins pod

 ```shell